Loki season 1: Writing

-Waldron said the season was structured as individual short stories rather than a six-hour film split into episodes, comparing his approach to the series The Leftovers and Watchmen.
-The series Mad Men was a philosophical and aesthetic inspiration for Loki, since Waldron believed it was a good example of a "rich character study" which is what he was aiming for in Loki.
-Other inspirations include Before Sunrise (1995), Catch Me If You Can, Quentin Tarantino films, David Fincher films like Seven (1995) and Zodiac (2007), The Silence of the Lambs (1991), Toy Story (1995), Armageddon (1998), the series Lost, and the series Rick and Morty (which Waldron was a writer on).
+Waldron said the season was structured as individual short stories rather than a six-hour film split into episodes, comparing his approach to the series The Leftovers (2014–2017) and Watchmen (2019).
+The series Mad Men (2007–2015) was a philosophical and aesthetic inspiration for Loki, since Waldron believed it was a good example of a "rich character study" which is what he was aiming for in Loki.
+Other inspirations include Before Sunrise (1995), Catch Me If You Can, Quentin Tarantino films, David Fincher films like Seven (1995) and Zodiac (2007), The Silence of the Lambs (1991), Toy Story (1995), Armageddon (1998), the series Lost (2004–2010), and the animated series Rick and Morty (2013–present), which Waldron was a writer on.
 Loki does not adapt a particular storyline from the comics, despite various comic references appearing.
 The Kid Loki story in Journey into Mystery, written by Kieron Gillen, was an inspiration to Waldron because it explored the character's humanity in a vulnerable space that is only possible with a child (and not necessarily because there is a child version of Loki in the season).

-Feige stated in November 2019 that the season would tie-into Doctor Strange in the Multiverse of Madness, but ahead of the season's premiere he would not reconfirm this or whether the season would tie in with any other MCU projects.
+Feige stated in November 2019 that the season would tie-into Doctor Strange in the Multiverse of Madness, but ahead of the season's premiere, he would not reconfirm this or whether the season would tie in with any other MCU projects.
 However, he did say the season would be "tremendously important" and would "lay the groundwork" for the future of the MCU, having more impact on the MCU than WandaVision or The Falcon and the Winter Soldier did.
 Waldron noted that, as with all MCU properties, the aim was for Loki to have "wide-reaching ramifications" across the franchise.
 He collaborated closely with Jeff Loveness, the writer of the MCU film Ant-Man and the Wasp: Quantumania (2023), since that film deals with the Quantum Realm and is closely tied to the multiverse.
-As well, Ali became the head writer of the Marvel Studios series Ms. Marvel (2022).
+As well, Ali became the head writer of the Marvel Studios miniseries Ms. Marvel (2022).
 The "man behind the curtain" of the TVA is revealed to be He Who Remains, a variant of the Quantumania character Kang the Conqueror.
 Jonathan Majors portrays both roles, and Waldron felt it made "so much sense" to introduce Majors in the season since Kang is a "time-traveling, multiversal adversary" and thought to be the "next big cross-movie villain".
 Marvel Studios was not initially planning to have "The Multiverse Saga", which comprises Phase Four, Phase Five, and Phase Six, revolve around Kang, but decided to after seeing Majors' performance in the season finale and the dailies while filming Quantumania.